Manuel Legris

-Manuel Legris is a French ballet dancer, born in Paris on October 10, 1964.
-He was an étoile (star dancer) of the Paris Opera Ballet for 23 years.
-On September 1, 2010, he began direction of the Vienna State Ballet.
-He was appointed artistic director of La Scala Theatre Ballet in December 2020.
+Manuel Legris (born 10 October 1964) is a French ballet dancer.
+He was a danseur étoile (principal dancer) with the Paris Opera Ballet for 23 years.
+On 1 September 2010, he became the director of the Vienna State Ballet.
+In December 2020, he was appointed artistic director of the La Scala Theatre Ballet.

 Biography

 Career as a dancer

-Manuel Legris started ballet lessons at the age of 8 under a local ballet teacher, Yvonne Guba.
-In 1976 at age 11, he started with the Paris Opera Ballet School and joined the Corps de Ballet at 16 years old in 1980.
-In 1981 he became "Coryphee", and was then promoted to "Sujet" in 1982.
-He finally was appointed the title "Etoile" on 11 July 1986, at age 21, by the Stage Director Rudolf Nureyev, bypassing the rank of "Premier Danseur."
-On that day, the company performed Raymonda, choreographed by Nureyev, at the Metropolitan Opera in New York, and Legris danced the leading role of Jean de Brienne.
+Legris began ballet lessons in 1973 at the age of 8 with Yvonne Guba, a local ballet teacher.
+He joined the Paris Opera Ballet School in 1976 and entered the corps de ballet in 1980.
+In 1981, he was promoted to "Coryphée," followed by a promotion to "Sujet" in 1982.
+On July 11, 1986, at the age of 21, Legris was named an "Étoile" by stage director Rudolf Nureyev, bypassing the rank of "Premier Danseur."
+On that day, the company performed Raymonda, choreographed by Nureyev, at the Metropolitan Opera in New York City, where Legris danced the leading role of Jean de Brienne.

-Legris established his reputation in both classical and contemporary choreography, attracting the notice of choreographers such as William Forsythe, John Neumeier, Jiri Kylian, and Jerome Robbins, who continued to engage him.
-He also earned invitations to dance companies such as the Royal Ballet in London, the New York City Ballet, the Cuban National Ballet, and the Tokyo Ballet, as well as the Ballets of Monte-Carlo, Stuttgart, and Hamburg, where John Neumeier created Spring and Fall and A Cinderella Story especially for him.
+Legris garnered attention from choreographers such as William Forsythe, John Neumeier, Jiří Kylián, and Jerome Robbins, establishing his reputation in both classical and contemporary choreography.
+He received invitations to perform with companies such as the Royal Ballet in London, the New York City Ballet, the Cuban National Ballet and the Tokyo Ballet, as well as the ballet companies of Monte Carlo, Stuttgart, and Hamburg.
+John Neumeier created Spring and Fall and A Cinderella Story specifically for him.

-Legris has performed all around the world, including in La Scala in Milan, the Met in New York, the Vienna State Opera Ballet, the Bolshoi in Moscow, and, most recently, the Mariinsky Theatre in St. Petersburg.
-While touring, he has partnered with Evelyn Hart, Dominique Khalfouni, Alessandra Ferri, Lorna Feijoo, and Diana Vishneva.
+Legris has performed around the world, including at La Scala in Milan, the Met in New York, the Vienna State Opera Ballet, the Bolshoi Theatre in Moscow and the Mariinsky Theatre in St. Petersburg.
+During his tours, he partnered with dancers such as Evelyn Hart, Dominique Khalfouni, Alessandra Ferri, Lorna Feijoo, and Diana Vishneva.

-In 1996, Legris founded his own dance troupe, "Manuel Legris et ses Étoiles", as a collaboration Monique Loudières.
-The pair hoped to allow young dancers to reach the solo roles still inaccessible for them at the Opera by giving them a chance to work with leading choreographers.
+In 1996, Legris founded his own dance troupe, "Manuel Legris et ses Étoiles," in collaboration with Monique Loudières.